jekrami/jekrami/README.md

 - 👋 Hi, I’m @jekrami
 - 👀 I’m interested in NetOps, DevOps
-- 🌱 I’m currently learning Python for Network Atomation
+- 🌱 I’m currently learning Python for Network Automation
 - 💞️ I’m looking to collaborate on CI/CD
-- 📫 ekrmami@gmail.com
+- 📫 ekrami@gmail.com

 <!---
 jekrami/jekrami is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.